modal-inria/Kernalytics/README.md

 For easier use, Kernalytics is provided with kernalyzr, a (very shallow) R wrapper.

+Kernalytics as been built and run on Windows, macOS and Linux.

 ## Licence

 Kernalytics is distributed under the AGPL 3.0 licence.